Bill0412/bandwagonhost-tutorial/README.md

   <a id="login-putty"></a>**5.
 Login to the server with PuTTy**
   *Go Back to **Main controls** and look up the IP address and SSH Port. *
   ![main controls](pictures/main-controls.png)
-  *Run PuTTy.exe on your PC, then enter the IP address and Port according to the **Main controls** Panel* *<br> (Note: 1.
+  *Run PuTTy.exe on your PC, then enter the IP address and SSH Port according to the **Main controls** Panel* *<br> (Note: 1.
 When you input your password, it is not shown explicitly, but recorded internally.
 So just **hit the Enter key** when you're ready to login.<br>2. **Ctrl+V** (**Shift+Insert** instead) for paste, **Ctrl+C** (**Ctrl+Insert** instead) for copy are **NOT supported** in shell.)*

   *<a id="login-info-input"/>Login with the following customized information:*